bidurdhakal/securegroup5/README.md

 ## Technologies Used

-The application is developed with Python for server-side scripting, and JavaScript and HTML for the client-side.
+The application is developed with Python for server-side scripting, and HTML,CSS and jQuery for the client-side.
 This combination ensures the application is resource-efficient and user-friendly.

 ## Prerequisites